 We also welcome help in our administrative offices.
 Various duties may include data entry, record keeping, filing and telephone duties.
 Fundraising responsibilities can range from preparing mailings or thank you letters to organizing fundraising events and contacting possible donors.

 Word-of-mouth is a very important way people learn about our care and mission.
 You can volunteer to act as an ambassador for Hospice Austin, sharing our story at community events like health fairs.
 You also can help us raise awareness of the resources Hospice Austin makes available to our community.

 We are always on the lookout for volunteers with specific skills to help our patients and their families.
 These include licensed massage and acupuncture professionals, licensed hair cutters, pet therapy volunteers, and musicians.
 Spanish-speaking volunteers are also in high demand.

-To become a volunteer, please print out and complete the Volunteer Application Forms, including the two reference letters, then call our volunteer coordinator at (512) 342-4735 to request an interview.
+To become a volunteer, please print out and complete the Volunteer Application Forms, including two reference letters, then contact our volunteer coordinator at 512.342.4735 to request an interview.

-Hospice Austin volunteers are asked to commit to at least one year of service, unless there are unusual circumstances.
-Usually, volunteers give about four hours a week with that time being flexible to allow for different schedules.
+Hospice Austin volunteers commit to at least one year of service unless there are unusual circumstances.
+Usually, assigned volunteers provide weekly visits to patient/families with flexibility for different schedules.

 For questions about volunteering, please call 512.342.4735 or email us here.

 Thank you so much for your willingness to help.